TheOsceola - FSU's Ta'Niya Latson honored for remarkable freshman season

 Ta’Niya Latson made an impression from Day 1, dropping 28 points in her first college game.
 The opponents got tougher, and so did Latson, in the best season of all timeby an ACC freshman.

 The 5-foot-8 guard averaged 21.3 points this season, the first time a freshman has led the league in scoring, and Latson also averaged 18.3 points in ACC games.
 She was the runaway winner of the league’s rookie of the year award.
-Latson was announced as the winner on Tuesday afternoon on the ACC Network.
+Latson was announced as the winner as well as a first-team All-ACC pick on Tuesday afternoon on the ACC Network.

 “We had high expectations for Ta’Niya coming into the season,” FSU coach Brooke Wyckoff said.
 “We knew she was going to be relied on to be an impact player, to be a scorer to be a dependable on-ball defender.
 But you never know what the freshmen, how they're going to acclimate, how quickly they're going to get control of all that stuff.
 And she did that so well.
 I’ve just been blown away at how well she's handled it all, how early that she figured it out and stepped into the role of being our leading scorer, being the conference’s leading scorer.”